UMN-CMS/ldmx-scripts/bare_metal_build.md

 1. Source initialization scripts for various dependencies.
 2. Manually add directories to `PATH` (for executables), `LD_LIBRARY_PATH` (for dynamically loaded libraries), and `PYTHONPATH` (for python modules).

-In that script, you can see all of the details.
+In that script, you can see all of the details on how to construct the environment.
-Here, I will offer some explanation.
+Here, I will offer some explanation on how to setup the dependencies correctly so that script can work properly.

 ## CVMFS